$63 Find Cheap Flights from Washington, D.C. to Illinois - Compare and Save

 The average price of all round-trip flights from Washington, D.C. to Illinois clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Illinois on a Friday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Sunday is the most expensive day to fly from Washington, D.C. to Illinois.
-For your return ticket, we recommend flying on a Friday and avoiding Mondays for the best deals.
+If your flying dates are flexible, you should consider flying to Illinois on a Thursday, as we generally find the cheapest rates on that day for this route.
+On the other hand, Monday is the most expensive day to fly from Washington, D.C. to Illinois.
+For your return ticket, we recommend flying on a Friday and avoiding Sundays for the best deals.

 How far in advance should I book a flight from Washington, D.C. to Illinois?